Stay Compliant

 The Immigration Reform and Control Act of 1986 requires all employers to certify that an employee is legally allowed to work in the United States.
 It also requires employers to provide documentation in the Employment Eligibility Verification, also known as an I-9 form.

-It’s important to know all of the ins and outs of completing and retaining this form.
+It’s crucial to know all the ins and outs of completing and retaining this form.
 If any steps or documents are left out, you risk facing fines and other serious legal penalties.
-Let’s go over what an I-9 form is, what each of the sections mean, and how to properly fill everything out.
+Let’s go over what an I-9 form is, what each section means, and how to properly fill everything out.

 Every employee must fill out this form by their first day of employment—there are no exceptions.
 Once you and the employee complete the form, it does not need to be filed with the government.
 Instead, you must retain it in your employment records.